teal-fm/teal/README.md

 turbo dev --filter=@teal/aqua
 ```

 Open http://localhost:3000/ with your browser to see the home page.
+You will need to login with Bluesky to test the posting functionality of the app.
+Note: if the redirect back to the app after you login isn't working correctly, you may need to replace the `127.0.0.1` with `localhost`.